mitsuba-renderer/enoki/docs/reference.rst

     Recursive version of :cpp:func:`none`, which nests through all dimensions and always returns a boolean value.

+.. cpp:function:: template <typename Mask, bool Default> bool none_or(Mask value)

+    This function calls returns the `Default` template argument when `Mask` is a GPU array.
+Otherwise, it falls back :cpp:func:`none`.
+See the section on :ref:`horizontal operations on the GPU <horizontal_ops_on_gpu>` for details.

 .. cpp:function:: template <typename Mask> auto count(Mask value)